Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 	0x34, 0x12, 0x78, 0x56, 0x56, 0x34, 0x12, 0x78

 The firmware implements 20 mailboxes of 20 32-bit words.
 The first 10 are
 reserved for API calls.
-The second 10 are used by the firmware for event notification.
+The second 10 are used by the woke firmware for event notification.

   ====== =================